EAS Airlines Flight 4226: Runway overrun

 Several possible explanations for the cause of the runway excursion were discussed.
-The investigation eventually found that there was no technical defects on the aircraft, meaning that it was airworthy to fly.
+The investigation eventually found that there was no technical defects on the aircraft, meaning that it was airworthy.
 The weather was clear and, while it was hot at the time of the crash, the air density wouldn't have limited the aircraft's ability to take-off safely since investigators considered that the elevation of the airport had not critically affected the aircraft's performance.
 The actual take-off weight was also within the margin for a safe take-off.

 Mallam Aminu Kano International Airport was equipped with two runways; Runway 06/24 and Runway 05/23.
 The former was significantly longer than the latter.
 At the time of the crash, Runway 06/24 was being renovated and as a result airliners were asked to use Runway 05/23 instead.
 Despite the change, the selected runway was long enough for the crew to conduct a safe take-off from Kano, but somehow the aircraft managed to overrun the runway.
 There had been no runway excursion incidents prior to the crash of Flight 4226.

 Unfortunately, there were no usable flight recorders.
 The cockpit voice recorder was missing from the crash site.
 While investigators did manage to recover the flight data recorder, the readout indicated that none of the recordings were from flights in Nigeria.
 The flight data recorder had never been maintained by EAS Airlines and thus it recorded flights that had been carried out during its operation with previous airliners in Europe.
 The investigation was effectively hampered by the lack of data from the flight recorders.

 According to investigators, the most plausible hypothesis was due to the lackadaisical attitude of the pilots during the take-off roll.
 This was the first time for both flight crew members to fly to Kano.
 Apparently, both flight crews had been conditioned with the takeoffs on their previous flights, which took place in airports with longer runways.
 During the take-off roll, the crew didn't take the shorter runway length into account.
 The crew were probably busy checking the engine parameters and aircraft instruments until they shifted their attention to the runway outside, which was already too late due to the length.
 The take-off roll was slow, as per the testimony of the on-duty air traffic controller at the time.
 The airspeed was between V1 and Vr and the aircraft had taken too much runway distance that it was not possible anymore to take any safe evasive actions.
 The lack of judgement from both flight crew members caused the aircraft to overrun the runway.

 Even though the hypothesis was plausible, investigators could not confirm whether their hypothesis was actually true due to the lack of data from flight recorders.
 Therefore, the reasons for the runway overrun could not be determined.